carolyangbb/OpenMir2/README.md

 [EN](https://github.com/dwbeta/OpenMir2/blob/master/README.md)  | [中文](https://github.com/dwbeta/OpenMir2/blob/master/README.cn.md)

+This is a brand new Mir2 code branch warehouse.
+The original Master branch has been moved to old, and will be merged into the current new warehouse according to the situation.

 Legend of Mir 2 complete game server, support 1.10-1.76 classic game functions, support online and multiplayer interaction.